Accessibility

 N6A 3R5

-Clients who wish to provide feedback by completing an on-site client feedback form or verbally can do so to any team member.
+Clients who wish to provide feedback by completing an on-site client feedback form or verbally can do so to any management staff member.

 Clients who provide formal feedback will receive acknowledgment of their feedback, along with any resulting actions based on concerns or complaints that were submitted.